Connect with us

 Coverage for integrated shield plans can be grouped into three different types.

 Standard Integrated Shield Plan (Standard IP): Standard IP provides coverage for policyholders for Class B1 wards at public hospitals.
-Benefits provided by the Standard IP are identical across all IP insurers.
+The benefits provided by Standard IP are identical across all IP insurers.

 Class A Plans: Class A plans provide coverage for policyholders for Class A wards at public hospitals.
-Benefits provided by the plan may differ from insurers.
+Unlike Standard IP, the benefits provided by Class A plans may differ in their coverage across insurers.

 Private Hospital Plans: Private hospital plans provide coverage for policyholders at private hospitals.
-Similar to Class A plans, benefits provided may differ from insurers.
+Similar to Class A plans, benefits may vary by insurer.

 Coverage Provided By Integrated Shield Plan

-In general, here are the different types of coverage one can expect.
+In general, there are different types of coverage.

 Inpatient & Day Surgery: This includes daily ward, treatment cost and surgery